Fort Bend, Texas:

-The Fort Bend Junior Service League http://www.fbjsl.org today announced the opening of its annual recruitment drive for the 2020-2021 league year.
+The Fort Bend Junior Service League (FBJSL) continues its annual recruitment drive for the 2021-2022 League year.
 The organization is seeking women 21 and older interested in community service, fellowship and philanthropy.
-The League is best known for its Sugar Plum Market event which has raised over $4.5 million dollars that has been distributed to Fort Bend County charities.
+The League, which is best known for its Sugar Plum Market event, has raised over $4.5 million dollars that has been distributed to Fort Bend County charities.

-How To Join: Access the Membership Application can be accessed at https://www.fbjsl.org/join/how-to-become-a-member/.
-FBJSL will also be hosting multiple virtual recruitment events over the summer where potential new members can learn more about the League.
+To join, the Membership Application can be accessed at https://www.fbjsl.org/join/how-to-become-a-member/.
+FBJSL will also be hosting multiple virtual and in person recruitment events over the summer where potential new members can learn more about the League.
 Information regarding attending these events is available at www.fbjsl.org or on the FBJSL Facebook page at www.facebook.com/FortBendJuniorServiceLeague/.

-The FBJSL partners with Child Advocates of Fort Bend, Fort Bend Seniors Meals on Wheels, Gigi’s Play House Sugar Land, Lunches of Love and Child Advocates of Fort Bend as core volunteer placements.
-FBJSL also volunteers at events hosted by Parks Youth Ranch, The Literacy Council, Fort Bend Rainbow Room, Houston Museum of Natural Science Sugar Land and Hope for 3.
+The FBJSL partners with Child Advocates of Fort Bend, Fort Bend Seniors Meals on Wheels, Gigi’s Play House Sugar Land, Gods Garden and Reining Strength Therapeutic Horsemanship.
+FBJSL also volunteers at events hosted by East Fort Bend Human Needs Ministry, Fort Bend Rainbow Room, Hope for Three, Houston Museum of Natural Science at Sugar Land and the Literacy Council of Fort Bend.

 The Fort Bend Junior Service League (FBJSL) is an organization of women committed to promoting volunteerism, developing the potential of women, and to improving the Fort Bend County community through the effective action and leadership of trained volunteers.
 Our purpose is exclusively educational and charitable as well as providing an atmosphere of friendliness, goodwill and camaraderie for all members.